Google Summer of Code

 This is a somewhat unusual project, in that it would likely consist of dozens of small improvements to the overall codebase, but this sort of work has a huge impact on the experience of other Zulip developers and thus the community as a whole (project leader Tim Abbott spends more time on the development experience than any other single area).

 A possible specific larger project in this space is working on adding mypy stubs for Django in mypy to make our type checking more powerful.
 Read our mypy blog post for details on how mypy works and is integrated into Zulip.
 This specific project is ideal for a strong contributor interested in type systems.
+See this issue for details on the current state of this work.
+175 or 350 hours; difficult.

 Skills required: Python, some DevOps, and a passion for checking your work carefully.
 A strong applicant for this will have completed several projects in these areas.